min2ha/ukwa-site/content/target/32322/index.en.md

   "start_date": "2015-11-10T09:00:00Z"
 }

-# Nuffield Council on Bioethics: The ethics of research involving animals

 This website contains summaries, news and teacher resources related to their 2005 report on the ethics of research involving animals.